erincunningham7/project-portfolio-one/README.md

  * The following git commands were utilised regularly throughout development to push code to the remote repository:

+1. git status - This command displayed the modified files that needed to be pushed to the remote repository.

-1. git add <filename> - This command was used to add the files to the staging area before they are committed.
+2. git add <filename> - This command was used to add the files to the staging area before they are committed.

-2. git commit -m “commit message” - This command was utilised to commit changes to the local repository queue ready for the final step.
+3. git commit -m “commit message” - This command was utilised to commit changes to the local repository queue ready for the final step.

-3. git push - This command was applied to push all committed code to the remote repository on github.
+4. git push - This command was applied to push all committed code to the remote repository on github.

  *The site was deployed to GitHub pages.
 The following steps guide us through that process*